 What the best electric grill has

 - A built-in temperature gauge.
 If your electric grill has a cover,

 a temperature gauge built into the lid will let you know when it's ready to

 cook.
 For contact-style grills, you may simply have a "go" light that tells you

 when the grill has reached the set temperature.

 - Enough power to recover heat quickly once you lift the lid.
-Every time you lift the lid of a covered grill to
+Every time you lift the lid of a

-power to quickly build back up to the desired heat level.
+grills have enough power to quickly build back up to the desired heat level.

 - Temperatures of up to 600 degrees Fahrenheit.
 Although you can safely cook meat

 and other substantial meats.

 - An adjustable thermostat.
-No matter what you're cooking, consistent, even and accurate temperatures are the key to getting great
+No matter what you're cooking,

+having consistent, even and accurate temperatures is the key to getting great

-results from any grill -- but you need different temperatures to cook a grilled
+results from any grill.
+But you need different temperatures to cook a grilled

-sandwich than to sear a steak, so an adjustable thermostat is
+sandwich than to sear a steak, so an adjustable thermostat is a must.
+Even on a

-is a nice touch that lets you tweak the temperature to match the size and contents of your sandwich.
+tweak the temperature to match the size and contents of your sandwich.